Cybersecurity Skills In High Demand19 Oct, 20225 minutes

-Oliver Tattersall, head of the German cyber and information security team at Franklin Fitch, believes that the majority of small and medium-sized businesses are vastly underprepared for the threat of a cyberattack and are leaving themselves open to billions of pounds/euros of financial damage.
+According to Jamie Fitzgerald, Cybersecurity Business Manager at Franklin Fitch, the majority of small and medium-sized businesses are wholly underprepared for the threat of a cyberattack, exposing themselves to billions of pounds/euros in financial damage.
 Whether it’s a lack of funding or ignorance that it won’t happen to them, the need for skilled cybersecurity specialists has never been greater.
 Between 2013 and 2021, the number of unfilled cybersecurity jobs increased by 350%, from 1 million to 3.5 million.

 The potential damage from an attack is huge

-Failing to implement the right cybersecurity measures can have a devastating impact on a company that falls victim to an attack both financially and in terms of reputational damage.
-While allocating funds for appropriate security at a time when many companies are cutting spending is not ideal – the average mid-sized company spends tens or even hundreds of thousands on cybersecurity - the outlay is small by comparison to the damage that could be caused.
+While allocating funds for appropriate security at a time when many businesses are cutting spending is not ideal - the average mid-sized company spends tens or even hundreds of thousands on cybersecurity - the outlay is minor in comparison to the potential damage.

-So, what cybersecurity-related skills are most in demand and how can potential specialists get the job they want and help these companies stave off an attack?
+So, what cybersecurity-related skills are in high demand, and how can potential specialists land the job they want while also assisting these companies in mitigating an attack?

 Companies need to innovate to attract skilled workers